The Change (album): Background and recording

-The Change is the first English language solo album by Roxette vocalist Marie Fredriksson; she had previously released five Swedish solo albums between 1984 and 1996, and seven albums as part of pop duo Roxette between 1986 and 2001.
+The Change is the first and last English language solo album by Roxette vocalist Marie Fredriksson; she had previously released five Swedish solo albums between 1984 and 1996, and seven albums as part of pop duo Roxette between 1986 and 2001.
 Plans for her debut English solo album had been underway since the mid-1990s.
 "Bad Moon" is the oldest song on the record; it dates back to 1996, and was first recorded during early sessions for Roxette's sixth studio album Have a Nice Day, which was released in 1999.
 On 11 September 2002, Fredriksson had an epileptic seizure and collapsed in her bathroom, with the impact of the fall fracturing her skull.
 After waiting several weeks for the fracture and resulting concussion to subside, she underwent surgery to remove a malignant brain tumour, and endured several months of chemotherapy and radiation treatment.
 Lasting effects of the illness include her being unable to read or write, as well as blindness in her right eye.
 She was also unable to speak for a considerable period of time.

 Following the diagnosis and treatment, Fredriksson and her husband Mikael Bolyos began work on the album as a form of therapy in their home studio in Djursholm, Stockholm, with Bolyos acting as producer.
 She said they recorded at home because "It was not stressful there, there was no pressure.
 We could work at our own pace, and experiment a lot with the music, investigate all the possibilities of how [the songs] could sound.
 Above all, we had fun together.
 Micke is very good and inventive as a producer."
 Lyrics for The Change were written in English as Fredriksson "wanted to share my feelings with my fans all over the world, whose support helped a lot during my illness and gave me a lot of strength.
 Although there were times when I thought I would not find the strength to complete the album, but step by step, I did it."

 Musically, the album is both inspired and influenced by the roots, rhythm and blues and gospel music Fredriksson listened to as a child.
 Several songs on the record were composed by Bolyos while he was a member of Sugarcane; Fredriksson regularly joined that band on-stage – performing "All You've Gotta Do Is Feel", "Love 2 Live" and "Many Times", as well as numerous other original compositions and cover versions – during the band's concerts in Halmstad nightclub Penny Lane throughout the late '90s and early 2000s.
 Also included on The Change is a cover of "The Good Life", a jazz standard originally made famous by Tony Bennett.